CodeAndCake/HG2TWL/README.md

 	Turning the original game into something that plays differently, even though it may look similar.

-### Why **board games**?
+### Why **analog games**?

 [![](assets/escape-the-bullies.jpg)](https://medium.com/@baddeo/every-child-is-a-game-designer-982d15aed199)

 1. You don't need to *code*.
 And even if you can code, game design starts from **sketching, visualising, paper-prototyping**.

 	Even *videogames* have to be designed as **rule systems** before becoming software.
-* The process of designing a board game is more collaborative and accessible.
+* The process of designing an analog game is more collaborative and accessible.

 	All team members can throw ideas on the table, move pieces of paper around and **think together**.
 * 	In videogames rules and mechanics are often *hidden* from the player(s), who delegate(s) the game engine to enforce them.

-	With board games, players are trained to keep an eye on each other, and rules are being *interpreted* by their brains all the time while playing.
+	With analog games, players are trained to keep an eye on each other, and rules are being *interpreted* by their brains all the time while playing.

 	Board games can foster **computational thinking**, according to [this paper](http://digitalcommons.usu.edu/cgi/viewcontent.cgi?article=1138&context=itls_facpub).